London to Lille trains

 Main departure station: London St Pancras International

 London St Pancras International

 Main arrival station: Gare de Lille Europe

-Gare de Lille Europe (Lille-Europe Station) is a large transportation interchange on the northeastern edge of Lille's center.
-It consists of a railway station, bus station, metro stop, and tram stop along and below the Boulevard de Turin.
+Gare de Lille Europe (Lille-Europe Station) is a large transportation interchange on the northeastern edge of Lille's centre.
+It consists of a railway station, coach station, metro stop, and tram stop along and below the Boulevard de Turin.
 International Eurostar and long-distance TGV services stop through this station, connecting to destinations in the UK, Belgium, and the Netherlands.
 It is within walking distance to Lille-Flandres, where trains to Paris depart.
 There are multiple waiting areas, kiosks, toilets, and more at this large station.

-All train stations in Lille:
+Train stations in Lille:

 Gare de Lille Europe

 Need a return trip from Lille to London?Search Train Tickets

 Wanderu is the simplest way to book coach and train travel.